Angelo Buono Jr.: Murders

 Both Buono and Bianchi would sexually abuse their victims before strangling them.
 They experimented with other methods of killing, such as lethal injection, electric shock, and carbon monoxide poisoning.
-Even while committing the murders, Bianchi applied for a job with the Los Angeles Police Department (LAPD) and had even been taken for several rides with police officers while they were searching for the Hillside Strangler (who until Buono and Bianchi's capture was assumed to be a lone individual).
+Even while committing the murders, Bianchi applied for a job with the Los Angeles Police Department (LAPD) and had even been taken for several rides with police officers while they were searching for the Hillside Strangler.

-Shortly after they botched their would-be eleventh murder, Bianchi revealed to Buono he had participated in LAPD police ride-alongs and that he was currently being questioned about the Hillside Strangler case.
-Buono flew into a rage and threatened to kill Bianchi if he did not move to Bellingham, Washington.
-In May 1978, Bianchi moved to Bellingham.
+Arrest, trial and conviction

-Trial
+In January 1979, Bianchi was arrested in connection with the murders of two women in Bellingham, Washington.
+After pleading guilty, Bianchi was quickly linked to the Hillside Strangler murders in California.
+In order to avoid the death penalty, Bianchi named Buono as the other perpetrator in the Hillside Strangler case and agreed to testify against him.
+On October 22, 1979, Buono was arrested at his upholstery shop in Glendale and charged with 24 felonies, including murder, sodomy and rape.
+Upon his arrival at the Los Angeles County Jail, Buono was assigned to Highpower, a supersecurity section designed for prisoners who were at "high risk" from other inmates, primarily informers or rapists whose victims were young.
+One day, an inmate had asked Buono why he killed all those girls, to which he reportedly replied: "They were no good.
+They deserved to die.
+It had to be done.
+But I only killed a couple of 'em.
+I ain't worried."

+The preliminary hearing on Buono lasted for 10 months.
 The legal case against Buono was based largely upon Bianchi's testimony.
-Deciding that Bianchi was an unreliable and uncooperative witness, the case's original prosecutors from District Attorney John Van de Kamp's office moved to dismiss all charges against Buono and set him free.
-The presiding judge, Ronald M. George, refused to release Buono and reassigned the case to California Attorney General George Deukmejian's office.
+After Bianchi made repeated self-contradictory statements in order to diminish his own credibility as a witness to have the case against Buono dismissed, the case's original prosecutors from District Attorney John Van de Kamp's office moved to dismiss all charges against Buono and set him free.
+On July 21, 1981, the presiding judge, Ronald M. George, refused to release Buono, believing there was sufficient probable cause to believe Buono had committed murder, and reassigned the case to California Attorney General George Deukmejian's office.